BasementCat/jump/README.md

 ## Protocol

 JuMP uses JSON-RPC version 2.0: see http://www.jsonrpc.org/specification for the details.
 All params are named.
 Ports are 6630 for SSL (default), 6631 unsecured.
+JSON objects are delimited with "\r\n\r\n", this sequence cannot appear in a json object ("\n" must be used for line termination).

 ### Methods